crystal-xz-huang/obsidian/cs3121/modules/01 foundations/01 - The Stable Matching Problem.md

 ---
 # The Stable Matching Problem

+## Overview

+> [!problem]
-<b>Stable matching problem.</b> Given $n$ men and $n$ women, and their preference lists, find a stable matching if one exists.
+> Given $n$ men and $n$ women, and their preference lists, find a stable matching if one exists.

+> [!solution]
-<b>Solution.</b> The Gale-Shapley algorithm solves the stable matching problem by having one group (e.g., men) propose to the other (e.g., women) based on preference lists until a stable matching is achieved, where no two individuals who are not matched would both prefer each other to their current partners.
+> The Gale-Shapley algorithm solves the stable matching problem by having one group (e.g., men) propose to the other (e.g., women) based on preference lists until a stable matching is achieved, where no two individuals who are not matched would both prefer each other to their current partners.

+> [!theorem]
-<b>Theorem.</b> The Gale–Shapley algorithm guarantees to find a stable matching for **any** problem instance.
+> The Gale–Shapley algorithm guarantees to find a stable matching for **any** problem instance.

 - **Stability:** The final matching is stable, meaning no unmatched pair would prefer each other over their current partners.
 - **Guaranteed Solution:** The algorithm always finds a stable matching, and it terminates in a finite number of steps.
 It takes $n^2$ steps, where $n$ is the number of men *or* women.
 - **Proposer-Optimality:** If the men propose, the resulting matching is men-optimal, as each man gets the best stable partner possible for him.
 The women, in contrast, get the worst possible stable partner.

+---

-## The Problem
+## Definitions

 Given the preference lists of $n$ men and $n$ women, find a stable matching if one exists.